Work Processes are Everywhere

 Version 3: This process map has more steps.
-In this household there are different points of view for making toast: dad’s method and daughter’s method.
+In this household, there are different points of view for making toast: the dad’s method and the daughter’s method.

 For a better view, click on the thumbnail to download the PDF of these different process flows.

 Reduce Variation in Tasks

 Variations in making toast are expected.
 However, do organizations want operational variations when initiating an emergency shut down or delivering medication?
 How important is it within your organization that some tasks are performed the same way every time?
 If it’s critical to your operations, then a process map is a great tool to help you document those tasks.
 When building a process map it’s essential to include the people who perform the task, both seasoned and new employees.
 Other technical experts need to be included also to ensure the work process is comprehensive and anticipates risks within the task.

 Each box on the map is one step of the process.
 After you have developed the process map, it needs to be tested.
 Have users review the steps while performing the task.
 Are details within a step being skipped?
 Are any steps confusing?
 It’s likely that the answer is yes.
 That’s okay.
 Process mapping is an iterative process.
 Develop the process map, test it, update it, and repeat.
 Do those three steps until you have evidence that the task can be completed consistently and accurately each time.
 Hey look!
 I made a process map for making a process map.
 It can be used for any task, from complex operations like launching a space shuttle or salvaging a cruise ship to simpler tasks like entering your time.

 Problems Reveal Process Breakdowns